projectatomic/ansible-osbs/README.md

 You also have to edit `site.yml` and set `behind_auth_proxy` parameter to `true` so that the OSBS only accepts connection through the proxy.

+### Usage for atomic-reactor development

+If you're woriking on atomic-reactor and often rebuild the build image, ansible-osbs can make it a little bit easier.

+Edit your `group_vars/all` to contain `atomic_reactor_source: git` and the `atomic_reactor_git` dictionary to point to the correct base image and your image's Dockerfile git repository.

+Now you can rebuild the atomic-reactor image by pushing your changes to git and then running:

+    ansible-playbook -i hosts atomic_reactor.yml

 ### Bugs

 If the playbook does not work for you, feel free to contact me: